 Potato Leek Soup

-This vegetarian potato leek soup is one to cozy up with this season!
-It’s loaded with good-for-you veggies, has an herby-y flavor boost, and is a spoonful of the dreamiest, creamiest texture (without the need for dairy).
+This potato leek soup is one to cozy up to this season!
+It’s loaded with good-for-you veggies, has an herb flavor boost, and is a spoonful of the dreamiest, creamiest texture (without the need for dairy).

 - Potatoes: Yukon Golds are ideal for a beautiful yellow color and ultra-creamy consistency.